A nanophotonic laser on a graph

 A photonic network with an embedded gain medium can enhance the probability of stimulated emission and so provide a novel lasing cavity.
 Moreover, the optical modes formed by recurrent scattering and interference, can be designed by the network topology.
 In a disordered material, multiple and recurrent scattering boosts the stimulated emission probability, resulting in efficient random lasing~\cite{Wiersma2008,Cao2005a} and in a wealth of interesting physical phenomena~\cite{Uppu2015,Ghofraniha2015,Liu2014}.
 In the context of photonic networks, random lasing has been studied in a perforated membrane with subwavelength network-like topology~\cite{Noh2011} albeit without light confinement in the links.
 Very recently a macroscopic laser based on a few connected optical fibres was demonstrated (4 nodes), as a first network laser operated in the single scattering regime~\cite{Lepri2017}.
 Networks have also been proposed for optical routing~\cite{Feigenbaum2010,Gaio2016} and for light localisation~\cite{Zhang1998}.

-Here, we introduce a planar \textit{nanophotonic network} fabricated from a mesh of nanoscale waveguides, forming a micron-scale photonic material comprising over 200 nodes.
+Here, we introduce a planar nanophotonic network fabricated from a mesh of nanoscale waveguides, forming a micron-scale photonic material comprising over 200 nodes.
 We report experimental observation of network lasing exhibiting low threshold and evidence of light localisation in the photonic network.
 To rationalise these results, light propagation and interference in these systems is described with a graph model valid in the multiple scattering regime.
 Modelling complex lasing systems with a graph theory approach~\cite{Albert2002,Hofner2014} capable of reducing its complexity is still largely unexplored.
 In nanophotonics, most scattering media, for example semiconductor powders~\cite{Gouedard1993} or perforated membranes~\cite{Noh2011}, are usually described either with an independent scattering or coupled-dipole approximation~\cite{Caze2013}, or with direct numerical solution to the Maxwell's equations~\cite{Conti2008}.
 A graph approach to light propagation in complex materials offers instead a simple and highly effective framework to describe realistic-sized systems in an accurate way, and a powerful tool to design random lasing action.